manuasir/LazyChain/README.md

 [![Code-Style](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com/)

-# BrewChain
+# LazyChain
 NodeJS Blockchain implementation - Protecting the tea making ledger from unscrupulous colleagues

-This is a rough working example, contains a BrewNode, a BrewChain and an HTTP server
+This is a rough working example, contains a LazyNode, a LazyChain and an HTTP server